zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     az keyvault set-policy -n <your-key-vault-name> --spn http://contoso-apps --secret-permissions get list
     ```

-4. In the output, you will see your service principal appId listed with "get" and "list" permissions for secrets.
+4. In the output, you should see your service principal appId listed with "get" and "list" permissions for secrets.

     ![In the output from the command above, the secrets array is highlighted.](media/azure-cloud-shell-az-keyvault-set-policy.png "Azure Cloud Shell")